Filing Prior Year Tax Returns

 Q&A: Is it against the law not to file a tax return?

 If income taxes are owed, filing a tax return is required and failing to file is punishable by up to a year in jail.
 However, if no income taxes are owed or a refund is due, filing is not a requirement.
-So, the answer to this question really depends on if the taxpayer owes income taxes.
+Some exceptions apply.
+For example, even if no tax is due, individuals may still be required to file for reasons such as self-employment income, eligibility for certain credits, or other legal requirements.
+So, the answer to this question really depends on whether the taxpayer owes income taxes.

 If your gross income amounts to more than the standard deduction amount for your filing status, then you are typically instructed to file a tax return.
 If you fail to file a tax return and you owe taxes, you can face failure-to-file penalties.
 There are also failure-to-pay penalties for not paying taxes owed in full, although they're generally less than those penalties for failing to file.
 For this reason, even if you can't afford to make your tax payment, you should still file your taxes in order to avoid late filing fees.